 - Follow product directions: Pay close attention to where and how you should use the product, as well as any possible harmful interactions with other chemicals or surfaces.

 - Pre-clean if necessary: If directions list pre-cleaning the surface as one of the steps, be sure to use soap and water or another cleaner that won't produce a harmful reaction with the disinfectant.

 - Wait the appropriate amount of time: After applying the disinfectant, leave the surface wet for the amount of contact time designated in the instructions.
 This time is when the disinfecting takes place.

 - Store products safely: Most disinfectants should be stored in cool and dry places for optimal effectiveness.
 Additionally, all household cleaners should be stored where children cannot reach them.

 Barriers to Effectiveness

-While disinfectants like Lysol sprays are effective at killing germs in laboratory settings, certain common barriers make these products less effective than the claims on the packaging.
+While disinfectants like Lysol sprays are effective at killing viruses, bacteria and other germs in laboratory settings, certain common barriers make these products less effective than the claims on the packaging.
 One such barrier is user error.
 In most cases, people use a disinfectant like they would any other household cleaner — they spray and wipe away immediately.
 While cleaners may seem intuitive to use, it's always important to read the label to achieve maximum effectiveness.

 Another barrier involves instantly re-contaminating the surface with a dirty rag.
 Many people use an old towel to wipe up disinfectant while cleaning without realizing that towel may instantly re-contaminate the surface.
 Even if they use paper towels, germs can populate on those, especially if they are exposed to the air for long periods of time.
 Both cloths and paper towels also have the added nuisance of leaving behind lint and debris after cleaning.